How much are property management fees?

 The first company, Adam’s All-Inclusive Property Management, charges an all-inclusive fee of 16%.
 A simple property management fee calculator tells Ahmed that he will be paying:

 The second company, Belinda’s Bespoke Property Management, charges a lower property management fee of 10%.
 They also charge for various ancillary costs.
 By going with this company, Ahmed will be paying:

 By taking the second option, Ahmed’s total cost is slightly lower per week.
 This cost will increase if he has a high turnover of tenants (more than one per year) and decrease if he has a long term tenant.
 This is why some landlords choose to sign long term leases.

 Is cheaper always better?

 Even when you’ve added up all the different fees, property management costs can vary considerably.
-Grace warns against choosing the cheapest one out there.
+Dave warns against choosing the cheapest one out there.

 Can I manage my property myself?